open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/jaeger.md

 ### Resource

 OpenTelemetry resources MUST be mapped to Jaeger process tags.
-Multiple resources can exist for a single process and exporters need to account for this by grouping spans by resource, and exporting them in batches.
+Multiple resources can exist for a single process and exporters need to handle this case accordingly.

 ### InstrumentationLibrary